phookit/template_cmake/README.md

 ## Design

 CMakeLists use `àdd_executable`, `target_link_libraries`, etc, etc that require a target name.
-The target can be a lib or an executable, etc. The Python app will have a `Target`class that contains the target name.
-The Python app will also have a CMakeList class that can generate the strings to be added to a CMakeLists.txt file via methods that match the various functions available in CMake (`àdd_executable`, etc).
+The target can be a lib or an executable, etc.The Python app will also have a CMakeList class that can generate the strings to be added to a CMakeLists.txt file via methods that match the various functions available in CMake (`àdd_executable`, etc).

 Command line parameters to the Python app specify:

 * The output directory.
 * The name of the project.
 * The language (C or C++).
-Affects generated source file names (.cpp or .c, etc)
+Affects generated source file names (.cpp or .c, etc).
+For C++ this may also include the std. i.e. `c++17`.
 * The executable apps name(s).
 This will cause the `àpps` directory to be created with a sub dir for the app source code along with suitable CMakeLists.txt.
 It can be a single app name or a comma separated list of app names.
 * The library name(s).
 This will cause the `src` directory to be created along with sub-dirrectories for each library.
 Each sub dir will have a suitable CMakeLists.txt file generated.
 This can be a comma separated list of lib names.
 Each lib name can also be siffixed with `static`, `dynamic`or `both`to specify the types of library to build.
 The default is `both`.
-* The compiler std.
-Minimum c++11 (What about C?)
-(Mix this with the language option above??)

 If a single library is specified no sub-dirs will be created.
 If multiple lib names are specified sub-directories will be created. i.e: